 The Current Status of Coronavirus Drugs

-Several clinical trials are underway for treatment of SARS-CoV2 infection, mainly repurposing approved drugs or vaccines and other biologicals.
-Development and deployment of a successful Covid-19 vaccine is likely to take more than a year.
-In addition, potential coronavirus targets have been identified in extensive studies of the SARS, NL3, and MERS viruses; these include structural proteins and enzymes, e.g., coronavirus main proteinase (3CLPro), papain-like protease (PLPro), RNA-dependent RNA Polymerase (RdRP), spike glycoprotein, and helicase.
+Several clinical trials are underway for treatment of Covid-19, mainly for repurposed approved drugs or vaccines and other biologicals.
+Development and deployment of a successful Covid-19 vaccine is likely to take more than a year, and the vaccine may not protect everyone.
+Potential coronavirus targets have been identified in extensive studies of the SARS, NL3, and MERS viruses; these include structural proteins and enzymes, e.g., coronavirus main proteinase (3CLPro), papain-like protease (PLPro), RNA-dependent RNA Polymerase (RdRP), spike glycoprotein, and helicase.
 While nucleoside analogues currently show promise, coronaviruses encode a proofreading exoribonuclease that blocks inhibition by many nucleoside analogues.
-Protease inhibitors, successful in HIV/AIDS therapy, block coronavirus replication and the ability of the virus to compromise host immune defenses and are also being tried as potential therapies.
+Protease inhibitors, successful in HIV/AIDS therapy, block coronavirus replication and the ability of the virus to compromise host immune defenses; they are also being explored as potential therapeutics.

 Progenra’s Approach for Novel Coronavirus Drugs

 Given the lack of Covid-19 targeted drugs, Progenra, Inc. is taking a radical approach in exploiting the ubiquitin proteasome system for rapid development of Covid-19 therapeutics.
 Leveraging its UbiPro™ Drug Discovery Platform we have developed novel, molecules with potent antiviral drug properties.